-Journalists from low-income countries can apply for this program at Columbia University.
+Journalists and others from low-income countries can apply for this program at Columbia University in New York.

 The program leverages the resources of Columbia University and international organizations such as Human Rights Watch and WITNESS to provide proven grassroots leaders with skill-building and networking opportunities.